IBM/webspherelab/Liberty_Perf_Lab.md

 This lab container image comes with WebSphere Liberty pre-installed so installation and configuration steps are skipped.

-The way we are using these container images is to run multiple services in the same container (e.g. VNC, Remote Desktop, WebSphere Liberty, a full GUI server, etc.) and although this approach is [valid and supported](https://docs.docker.com/config/containers/multi-service_container/), it is generally not recommended for real-world application deployment usage.
+The way we are using these container images is to run multiple services in the same container (e.g. VNC, Remote Desktop, WebSphere Liberty, a full GUI server, etc.) and although this approach is [valid and supported](https://docs.docker.com/config/containers/multi-service_container/), it is generally not recommended for real-world container images.
 For labs that demonstrate how to use WebSphere in containers in production, see [WebSphere Application Server and Docker Tutorials](https://github.com/WASdev/ci.docker.tutorials).

 ## Operating System